ciao-group/coupled-sim-ciao/README.md

 ## Integration of Varjo XR-3 for Virtual Reality Driving Simulation

 We provide step-by-step instructions for setting up and developing a mixed reality driving simulation using the Varjo XR-3 headset.
 The Varjo XR-3 offers cutting-edge mixed reality capabilities, combining high-resolution visuals and real-world pass-through to create immersive experiences.
-Our model leverages these features to simulate driving in a virtual environment while sitting in a real car model-
+Our model leverages these features to simulate driving in a virtual environment while sitting in a real car model.

 ## Requirements